Russian submarine AG-12

+The crew of the AG-12 on the submarine's deck, spring 1917.

 The Russian submarine AG-12 was an AG-class submarine, designed by the American Holland Torpedo Boat Company/Electric Boat Company, built for the Imperial Russian Navy during World War I. The submarine was fabricated in Canada, shipped to Russia and reassembled for service with the Baltic Fleet.
 She was scuttled by the Russians at Hanko in April 1918.

 Attempts were made by the Finns to salvage the vessel: She was raised in 1918 and transferred to Turku for repair, but this proved too costly and she was scrapped.

 Description

 AG-12 was a single-hulled submarine, with a pressure hull divided into five watertight compartments.
 The submarine had a length of 150 ft 3 in overall, a beam of 16 ft and a draft of 12 ft 6 in.
 She displaced 355 LT on the surface and 433 LT submerged.
 The AG-class submarines had a diving depth of 164 ft and a crew of 30 officers and enlisted men.

 The submarine had two 3-bladed propellers, each of which was driven by a 480 hp diesel engine as well as a 640 hp electric motors.
 This arrangement gave AG-22 a maximum speed of 13 kn while surfaced and 10.5 kn submerged.
 She had a range of 1750 nmi at 7 kn while on the surface and 25 nmi at 3 kn while submerged.
 Her fuel capacity was 16.5 LT of fuel oil.

 The AG-class submarines were equipped with four 18 in torpedo tubes in the bow and carried eight torpedoes.
 For surface combat they had one 47 mm deck gun.